Bostesa/Bostesa/README.md

 - 💬 **Ask Me About:** If you're curious about ways to use tech to help people hit me up!
 I love discussing technology and brainstorming ideas on how to solve complex issues.
 - 📫 **How to Reach Me:** Feel free to drop me a message here or reach out through ([https://www.linkedin.com/in/nathan-samson-bostesa/]).
 I’m always open to conversations and new opportunities.
 - 😄 **Pronouns:** He/Him.
 - ⚡ **Fun Fact:** Besides my tech passion, I'm a huge sports enthusiast.
 I love basketball and enjoy playing and watching just about every sport.
-My ravens will win the super bowl next year (Lamar will use his athletiscism when he needs to) and hopefully the Thunder and Orioles win also this season!
+Big fan of the Ravens, Orioles, and Thunder

 Thanks for stopping by, and I look forward to connecting with fellow tech enthusiasts and professionals who are as excited about the future of technology as I am!